kalistamp/daily/README.md

 the secrets already live in localStorage.
 It just stops casual over-the-shoulder access.

+## Using more than one device

+Phone and laptop can both generate reports.
+Sync **merges**; it does not overwrite.
+Every push pulls the Gist first and writes the union of both sides, so a device opening with a stale cache can no longer wipe out reports another device made in the meantime.
+Per report, the most recently edited copy wins (that's what keeps reflections from going backwards), and deleting a report records a tombstone so it stays deleted instead of returning from the other device's cache.

+If a device is offline when you generate a report, it remembers it still owes the Gist a write and pushes on the next open.

 ## Notes

 - Everything is stored in your browser + your private Gist.
 Clearing browser data